-The Sierra College Veterans Resource Center provides assistance to veterans and their dependents who are eligible for various educational benefits.
+The Sierra College Veterans Success Center provides assistance to veterans and their dependents who are eligible for various educational benefits.
 The Sierra College Veterans Success Center is located in the Learning Resource Center the Rocklin campus or room N1 223 at the Nevada County Campus.
 For more information, please visit our website.

 Students receiving GI Bill benefits are subject to the following general policies and requirements:

 - New students must complete assessment-placement in reading, English and mathematics, attend orientation and meet with the Sierra College Veterans Counselor before the start of their first semester.

 - Official transcripts from all prior colleges, universities and training institutes must be submitted to the Sierra College Veterans Success Center.

 - All prior college work must be evaluated for prior credit reporting.
 For this reason, it is best to order transcripts from previous colleges as early as possible.